 Many other spices can be added including fennel seeds, cumin seeds (very warming), peppercorns, saffron, liquorice or even rose….the list goes on and each area of India has a particular favourite.

 Now add milk, bring to a boil and then add your tea leaves/ tea bags.
 Stir in and help the tea infuse.
+Bring back to the boil.
 Leave until you are happy with your chai shade, deeper is better.
-Remove tea bags and stir in your sweetener and chocolate.
+Stir in your sweetener and chocolate.

 We Love It!